 3. Masjid Jamae

-Discover Chinatown’s religious diversity as you make your way down South Bridge Road, and observe the distinctive octagonal minarets of 3 Masjid Jamae.
+Discover Chinatown’s religious diversity as you make your way down the stretch of South Bridge Road, and observe the distinctive octagonal minarets of 3 Masjid Jamae.

 Also known to locals as Chulia Palli (Chulia Mosque), this age-old religious establishment was established by Tamil Muslims from the Coromandel Coast between 1830 to 1835.
 Its architecture can be traced back to the 19th century, and fuses elements from both Neoclassical and South Indian tradition.